patrykwozinski/dev-stuff/README.md

 ### Books
 - "Applying UML and patterns" - Craig Larman
 - "Domain-Driven Design: Tackling Complexity in the Heart of Software" - Eric Evans
+- "Enterprise Patterns and MDA: Building Better Software with Archetype Patterns and UML" - Jim Arlow

 ### Junior devs